multinestmedia/attraflow-public/README.md

 > **Track the Flow of Your Attraction**

-A privacy-first web application for tracking and visualizing your experiences of attraction, gender identity feelings, and personal preferences over time.
+A privacy-first web application for gaining personal insight by tracking and visualizing your experiences of attraction, gender identity feelings, and personal preferences over time.

 [![License: Proprietary](https://img.shields.io/badge/License-Proprietary-red.svg)](LICENSE)
 [![Status: Beta](https://img.shields.io/badge/Status-Beta-yellow.svg)]()